How does the morning after pill work?

-Emergency contraceptive pills work by inhibiting or delaying ovulation.
+Emergency contraceptive pills, like ellaOne®, work by inhibiting or delaying ovulation.

 Emergency contraceptive pills are not 100% effective.
 This is because there is a chance that you may have already ovulated when you take an emergency contraceptive pill.
 Taking emergency contraceptive pills as soon as possible after unprotected sex gives the best chance of success.